 The Company's prospectus, submitted in June 2010, was based on large-scale early-stage exploration in Cambodia.
-The largest package of exploration leases in Cambodia, over 4300km, had been secured previously in a favourable geological setting for gold and copper mineralisation.
+The largest package of exploration leases in Cambodia, over 4300km2, had been secured previously in a favourable geological setting for gold and copper mineralisation.
 These leases are located in a region known for world-class gold and copper deposits, yet Cambodia has not undergone modern systematic exploration.

-Following the successful IPO of Indochine on 9° December 2010, Cambodia has received funding for a modern, focused exploration approach with a solid technical team aimed at making a major new discovery.
+Following the successful IPO of Indochine on 9 December 2010, Cambodia has received funding for a modern, focused exploration approach with a solid technical team aimed at making a major new discovery.

 After a review of the projects, a 2200 metre diamond core drilling program was conducted over two targets in the Kratie North block of leases where a large area of surface gold had been identified early in 2011.
-Prospectors had identified outcropping goldbearing quartz veins while a detailed ground-based geophysical program was carried out to refine the drill targets.
+Prospectors had identified outcropping gold-bearing quartz veins while a detailed ground-based geophysical program was carried out to refine the drill targets.
+At this stage, no significant deposit has been located, although drill results were still awaited at time of this report.
+When all results are received and assessed, further drilling may be planned.